 Croatian diaspora in Bolivia

 The first Croatian settlers arrived in Bolivia in the late 19th century.
-According to hearsay a first Croat settler in Bolivia was Ivan Ivanović, from Sutivan, from the island of Brač, who by ship had crossed the Strait of Magellan, landed in the Chilean port of Antofagasta, and in 1885 settled in the neighboring Bolivia.
+According to hearsay a first Croat settler in Bolivia was Ivan Ivanović, from Sutivan, from the island of Brač, who had crossed the Strait of Magellan by ship, landed in the Chilean port of Antofagasta, and in 1885 settled in the neighboring Bolivia.
 He was followed by other Brač residents and people from the island of Hvar and a few from Hrvatsko primorje.
 So at the beginning of 20th century there are small settlements of our immigtants in Orur, Cochabamaba, La Paz, Santa Cruz, Sucre and others.
 First Croat settlers were working on the roads and doing railroad construction work, and also in the mines.
 Some also cleared forests and did farming work.
 As they were hard-working they became better-off and later they went into trade, construction, hospitality industry.

 According to the available data in Bolivia, on the eve of World War I there were about 1,500 Croats.
 After World War II, a group of political refugees moved there, along with several Croatian priests.
 Croats, being economically strong ethnic group, contributed a lot to the development of Bolivia as their own country.
 However, they still have a feeling of belonging to the Croatian nation.